defucilis/thehandy/README.md

 ## Getting Started (React)

+> NOTE!
+I've temporarily removed the React wrapper from the package - I'll probably be creating a "thehandy-react" package at some point in the future.
+If you need React support, you can use [this gist](https://gist.github.com/defucilis/0166a1dfaca2724277d98a517cda4243) - the following documentation still applies, but you'll need to change the import target to point to wherever you put HandyReact.tsx

 thehandy uses [React Context](https://reactjs.org/docs/context.html) to ensure that a single instance of the `Handy` class can be accessed by all components.
 So you'll need to add this provider to the root of your app.

 ```js